 Recent studies have shown that children can pick up on their parents’ dental anxiety.
 If you are afraid of the dentist, be honest with your child and dentist, but don’t let them see you freak out.
 Think about which conversations about your own dental care are appropriate for your child to hear.

-At our pediatric dental office, going to the dentist really can be a fun experience.
+At our pediatric dental office in Katy, going to the dentist really can be a fun experience.
 We have lots of toys, games, magazines, and kid-friendly decor.
 Try to build excitement for the appointment and plan a fun day that centers around the visit.
 Keep the mood light and positive and your child will follow your example.

 To learn more about what to expect at your first visit to the pediatric dentist, give us a call!
 Our pediatric dentist at Kids Healthy Teeth would be happy to provide you with more information.